tongx11/project2/piazza_submission.md

 We directly use the solution code for Homework 5 to find the U and V. And then apply SVD on V and get the first two principal conponents of V.

-We first try to visualize V[0] and V[1] with a bunch of movies of choices (for example, 10 random movies, 10 mose popular movies, 10 best movies, etc.), but we can not find any clue how to interplate V[0] and V[1] (probably due to our lack of knowledge of the movies?).
+We first try to visualize V[0] and V[1] with a bunch of movies of choices (for example, 10 random movies, 10 mose popular movies, 10 best movies, etc.), but we can not find any clue how to interpret V[0] and V[1].

-So instead, we try to get the average V[0] and average V[1] for different groups of movies.
+So instead, we compute the average V[0] and average V[1] for different groups of movies.

-The first thing we try is to plot the average V[0] and V[1] for different genres of movies:
+The first thing we try is to plot the average V[0] and V[1] for different genres of movies (the plot on the left):

 ![alt text](https://github.com/cs155cctw/project2/blob/master/plots/visualize_V_averageV_all_generes.png)
 ![alt text](https://github.com/cs155cctw/project2/blob/master/plots/visualize_V_random10movies_drama.png)

+We find out that the movies on the right side of the plot (V[0]>0) are mostly art movies, for instance documentary and war movies; and the movies on the left side (V[0]<0) are commercial movies, such as action and comedy movies.

+For V[1], movies with V[1]>0 in general focus on serious topics, such as crime and documentary movies;
+while for movies with V[1]<0, the content is more chill, such as children and animation movies.

+As an example, we visualize 10 randomly picked drama movies (see the plot on the right above).
+Clearly, most of them locate at the right side of the plot.

 The next thing we try is to plot the average V[0] and V[1] for different "popularity" of movies (here "popularity" means total number of ratings), below is the plot (the label shows the range of the total number of ratings N_R):